CDU-HIT238/slides/week4/index.md

 * More than if the hypothesis is confirmed
 * What did you learn?
 * Are there any new research questions?
-* Data is great but nothing personally identifying
+* Data is great but don't include anything private (e.g. personally identifying)

 Note:
 This is where you outline the results from your research.
 Data is great to include but be careful not to include anything that can identify your participants.
 It is valuable to discuss how the results relate to your hypothesis but look at more than just if it support or contradicts your hypothesis.
 Are there any interesting observations?
 Are there any new questions your research has raised?
 Remember this information is the basis for your personas.